Hydrology

 Causes of Low Flow

 While debate continues about the causes of low river flow in the Apalachicola river, most will agree it is largely a factor of irresponsible upstream usage.
-Our group firmly believes that the overriding factor in this low flow environment is caused by irresponsible upstream use, specifically the unrestricted growth of Atlanta and surrounding areas, and Georgia agricultural practices, especially unregulated damming of tributaries for pond and reservoir creation and deep well pivot irrigation.
+Our group firmly believes that the overriding factor in this low-flow environment is caused by irresponsible upstream use, specifically the unrestricted growth of Atlanta and surrounding areas, and Georgia agricultural practices, especially unregulated damming of tributaries for pond and reservoir creation and deep well pivot irrigation.

 What there is NO debate about is the fact that low flow is a serious threat to the health of our ecosystems, and it is happening more frequently and with longer duration.
-(For a more detailed discussion of flow please see the article titled Water-Level Decline in the Apalachicola River, Florida, from 1954 to 2004, and Effects on Floodplain Habitats) Our group wholeheartedly supports Florida’s ongoing legal efforts to hold Georgia accountable for this irresponsible and unfair usage of our precious water.
+(For a more detailed discussion of flow, please see the article titled Water-Level Decline in the Apalachicola River, Florida, from 1954 to 2004, and Effects on Floodplain Habitats) Our group wholeheartedly supports Florida’s ongoing legal efforts to hold Georgia accountable for this irresponsible and unfair usage of our precious water.

 River Flow Diversion & Runoff Sedimentation